houzhijian/personal_web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Looking for research-related jobs
+role: Research-related job hunting

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:  Hold Ph.D. certificate in City University of Hong Kong
+  - name:  Previously at City University of Hong Kong
     url:

 # Short bio (displayed in user profile at end of posts)